R.A.V. v. City of St. Paul

 R.A.V. v.
 City of St. Paul, 505 U.S. 377 (1992), is a case in which the Supreme Court of the United States unanimously invalidated Saint Paul, Minnesota's Bias-Motivated Crime Ordinance and reversed the conviction of a teenager for burning a cross on the lawn of an African-American family.
 The ordinance was held to violate the First Amendment's protection of freedom of speech.
-The court reasoned that the ordinance constituted "viewpoint discrimination" that may cause exclusions from the marketplace of ideas.
+The court reasoned that the ordinance constituted "viewpoint discrimination" that could cause exclusions from the marketplace of ideas.

 Facts and procedural background

-In the early morning hours of June 21, 1990, the petitioner, R.A.V., and several other teenagers allegedly assembled a cross from broken chair legs.
+In the early morning hours of June 21, 1990, petitioner R.A.V. and several other teenagers allegedly assembled a cross from broken chair legs.
 The cross was erected and burned in the front yard of a black family who lived across the street from the house where the petitioner was staying.
 R.A.V., who was a juvenile at the time, was charged with two counts, including a violation of the St. Paul Bias-Motivated Crime Ordinance.
-The ordinance provided the following:

-Whoever places on public or private property, a symbol, object, appellation, characterization or graffiti, including, but not limited to, a burning cross or Nazi swastika, which one knows or has reasonable grounds to know arouses anger, alarm or resentment in others on the basis of race, color, creed, religion or gender commits disorderly conduct and shall be guilty of a misdemeanor.

-Petitioner moved to dismiss the count under the Bias-Motivated Crime Ordinance, arguing that it was substantially overbroad and impermissibly content-based, and therefore invalid under the First Amendment.
+The ordinance provided the following:Whoever places on public or private property, a symbol, object, appellation, characterization or graffiti, including, but not limited to, a burning cross or Nazi swastika, which one knows or has reasonable grounds to know arouses anger, alarm or resentment in others on the basis of race, color, creed, religion or gender commits disorderly conduct and shall be guilty of a misdemeanor.R.A.V. moved to dismiss the count under the Bias-Motivated Crime Ordinance, arguing that it was substantially overbroad and impermissibly content-based, and therefore invalid under the First Amendment.
 The trial court granted the motion, but the Minnesota Supreme Court reversed, rejecting petitioner's overbreadth claim because, as the Court had construed the ordinance in prior cases, the phrase "arouses anger, alarm or resentment in others" limited the reach of the ordinance to conduct that amounted to fighting words under the Chaplinsky v.
 New Hampshire decision.
-The Court also concluded that the ordinance was not impermissibly content-based because "the ordinance is a narrowly tailored means towards accomplishing the compelling governmental interest in protecting the community against bias-motivated threats to public safety and order."
+The Minnesota Supreme Court also concluded that the ordinance was not impermissibly content-based because "the ordinance is a narrowly tailored means towards accomplishing the compelling governmental interest in protecting the community against bias-motivated threats to public safety and order."
 Petitioner appealed, and the Supreme Court of the United States granted certiorari.

 Decision

-Justice Antonin Scalia delivered the opinion of the Court, in which Chief Justice William Rehnquist, Justice Anthony Kennedy, Justice David Souter and Justice Clarence Thomas joined.
-Justice Byron White wrote an opinion concurring in the judgment, which Justice Harry Blackmun and Justice Sandra Day O'Connor joined in full, and Justice John Paul Stevens joined in part.
-Justice Blackmun wrote an opinion concurring in the judgment.
-Justice Stevens wrote an opinion concurring in the judgment, which was joined in part by Justice White and Justice Blackmun.
+Justice Antonin Scalia delivered the opinion of the Court, which was joined in full by Chief Justice William Rehnquist and Justices Anthony Kennedy, David Souter and Clarence Thomas.
+Justice Byron White wrote an opinion concurring in the judgment, which was joined in full by Justices Harry Blackmun and Sandra Day O'Connor and in part by Justice John Paul Stevens.
+Justice Blackmun also wrote an opinion concurring in the judgment.
+Justice Stevens also wrote an opinion concurring in the judgment, which was joined in part by Justices White and Blackmun.

 Justice Scalia, who wrote the majority opinion in R.A.V.